Rock and Roll (600)

 The Not in Hall of Fame Rock and Roll Committee.

-The next group is a band that has been considered one of the most important groups of the 1980’s.
+The current top group is a band that has been considered one of the most important groups of the 1980’s.
 Although, The Smiths were a far bigger deal in their native England than they were on the other side of the Atlantic; though finding many passionate fans of The Smiths in North America is far from difficult.

 For years there has been a lack of Progressive Rock acts in the Rock and Roll Hall of Fame.
 The bulk of that genre originated in the United Kingdom and it is there where we make our next selection, Jethro Tull.
 However, like many other British Progressive Rock bands they are on the outside looking in.